epochjs/epoch/basic/index.md

 </script>
 ```

-#### Vertically Oriented Bar Charts
+#### Horizontally Oriented Bar Charts

-The bar chart also provides the option for vertcial rendering by setting the `orientation` option to `'vertical'`.
-Charts that are vertically oriented will display the bars stacked atop one another, like so:
+The bar chart also provides the option for horizontal rendering by setting the `orientation` option to `'horizontal'`.
+Charts that are horizontally oriented will display the bars stacked atop one another, like so:

 {% include charts/basic/bar-vertical.html %}